ashtarcommunications/verbatim/docs/docs/verbatim/4-advanced/5-other-projects.md

 This is a selection of links to other projects that are in some way related to paperless debating or in some way debate/tech related.

 Inclusion on this list **does not imply endorsement or affiliation with Paperless Debate or Verbatim.** They are included only as a convenience to the debate community, and your mileage may vary.
-Many of these kinds of projects are not actively maintained for very long.

 If you would like your project listed on this page, please email [support@paperlessdebate.com](mailto:support@paperlessdebate.com) with a link and description of your project.
 With very few exceptions, to be eligible for inclusion, your project must be free and open source.